Methscopolamine Prescribing Information

-Methscopolamine Bromide Tablets, USP 2.5 mg are available as white, round tablets, debossed with "BY1" on one side and plain on the other side, in the following package size:
+Methscopolamine Bromide Tablets USP, 2.5 mg tablets are available as white, round tablets, debossed with “BOCA” on one side, debossed “603” on opposite:

-Methscopolamine Bromide Tablets, USP 5 mg are available as white, oval tablets, debossed with "BY2" on one side and plain on the other side, in the following package size:
+Methscopolamine Bromide Tablets USP, 5 mg tablets are available as white, oval-shaped tablets, debossed with “BOCA” on one side, debossed “604” on opposite:

 KEEP THIS AND ALL MEDICATIONS OUT OF THE REACH OF CHILDREN.

-2. American Hospital Formulary Service.
-American Society of Hospital Pharmacists.
-Bethesda, Maryland.
+- American Hospital Formulary Service, American Society of Hospital Pharmacists, Bethesda, Maryland.